podscripter

 Minimal setup and a single run:

-# Build image (Apple Silicon).
+# Build image

-docker build --platform linux/arm64 -t podscripter .
+docker build -t podscripter .

 # Create cache folders (first time only)